gothbarbie/timing-api/README.md

 }
 ```

-Ask administrator for these as they are not commited to file history.
+Ask administrator for these as they are not commited to version control.

 In order to run `npm run dev` you need Nodemon installed, globally, or you can add it to the project (it's not included in dependencies per default).